 One word of warning: Don’t let social networking become “socialized not working.”
 Don’t let Facebook become “in your face book,” and don’t “Twitter away the day” just for the fun of it.

 Note: I have created a seven-point benchmark measuring spreadsheet to assess each aspect of social media activity, all the way through provable sales from the effort.
-If you would like a copy, email me at: [email protected].
+Email me for the spreadsheet.